a20351766/udo.1.4.0/docs/source/prereqs.rst

 .. note:: The following applies to Ubuntu 16.04 users only.

 By default Ubuntu 16.04 comes with Python 3.5.1 installed as the ``python3`` binary.
-The Fabric Node.js SDK requires an iteration of Python 2.7 in order for ``npm install`` operations to complete successfully.
+The UDO Node.js SDK requires an iteration of Python 2.7 in order for ``npm install`` operations to complete successfully.
 Retrieve the 2.7 version with the following command:

 .. code:: bash